wein.plus

 recipient, cask

-A historical measure of liquid for wine, usually meaning a barrel or wooden container with different volumes.
-The term is derived from "Fassbinden" (see under cooper).
-In today's usage, it means a wine of indeterminate quantity filled in a barrel or tank.
-In a broader sense, it can also indicate quality; a wine bottled exclusively in a container (i.e. not in bottles) is usually of simple quality (cask wine, draught wine).
-However, the term is also generally used for wine vessels of all kinds made of various materials.
+A historical liquid measure for wine, which usually meant a wooden barrel or a wooden container with different volumes.
+The term is derived from "barrel binding" (see under cooper).
+In modern usage, this means a wine filled in a barrel or tank in an indeterminate quantity.
+In a broader sense, it can also indicate the quality of the wine; a wine bottled exclusively in a container (i.e. not in bottles) is usually of simple quality, which is referred to as cask wine or draught wine.
+However, the term is also generally used for wine containers of all kinds made of various materials (wood, ceramic, stainless steel).

 Voices of our members